amforte/Caucasus_Erosion/README.md

 A pdf describing the compilation of geologic maps to describe the lithology of each catchment.
 Included in this are lithologic maps and distributions for each sampled catchment.

 ## Excel Tables
-Four excel supplemental tables referenced in the main text of the manuscript.
+Three excel supplemental tables referenced in the main text of the manuscript.
 Identical versions are submitted with the in review manuscript as supplementary material.

 ## Codes
 We provide a series of analysis or plotting codes written in Python v.3.7 for some of the more intricate analyses described in the main text methods or supplement.
 We also provide some of the scripts for generating various plots in the main paper or  supplement.
 This is not a complete set of all functions or scripts to generate every figure in the paper, but rather as a way of interpreting the data stored in the data tables.
 Brief descriptions of each code are provided below.
 ### analyze_widths.py
 Reads and plots results of measuring widths of streams for selected 10Be basins as described in the supplement
+### assess_runoff_mismatch.py
+Code for testing the degree of mismatch in runoff in particular clusters
 ### basic_topo_plots.py
 Reads and plots basics comparisons of erosion rate and channel steepness and gradient, also compares erosion rates to ksn over a range of concavities
+### budyko.py
+Plots Budyko relationship for gauged basin and tests whether method for estimating runoff in ungauged basins is consistent with expectations of the Budyko relationship
-### cluster_analyis.py
+### cluster_and_optimize.py
-Performs and plots the results of the k-means clustering to break the 10Be basins into different hydro-climatic regions/categories
+Performs a k-means clustering to break GRDC basins into different hydro-climatic regions, classifies the ungauged basins within these clusters, and then estimates optimized value of both k_e and tau_c
+### compare_distribution_fits.py
+Compares the results of different algorithms and underlying parametric models for fitting the runoff distributions
 ### correlation_plots.py
 Plots a variety of variables against mean basin ksn, mean basin gradient, and erosion rate and calculates pearson's correlation coefficient for each pair
+### discharge_fit.py
+Functions for fitting discharge distributions.
+### discharge_plot.py
+Generates exceedance frequency plots for the gauged GRDC basins
-### grdc_classify.py
+### discharge_time_series.py
-Classifies GRDC basins based on clusters defined by cluster_analyis.py, note that this is done manually
+Plots smoothed runoff and rainfall time series for the GRDC basins
 ### grdc_seasonal_plots.py
-Plots the various plots related to the seasonal fraction and daily means
+Generates various plots related to the seasonal fraction and daily means
-### optimize_k_e.py
-Performs the optimization to estiamte k_e for every 10Be basin
-### optimize_tau_c.py
+### month_trend.py
-Performs the optimization to estimate tau_c for every 10Be basin (alternative to optimize_k_e.py)
+Tests whether there is a detectable temporal trend in monthly means within the time series of the GRDC basins
-### optimize_plot_results.py
+### plot_cluster_optimize
-Plots the results of both the optimize_k_e.py and optimize_tau_c.py routines
+Plots the results the cluster_and_optimize routine
 ### power_law_fits.py
 Algorithms for performing the bootstrap and monte-carlo fitting of the power law SPIM ksn - E relationship
-### stim_fit.py
-Calculates a best STIM fit to the data
-### residuals.py
-Calcuates and plots residuals and RMSE for the various fits to the ksn - E data
 ### stochastic_threshold.py
-Implementation of the stochastic threshold model
+Implementation of the stochastic threshold model, including solutins for both inverse-gamma and weibull distributions
 ### tectonics_plot.py
 Plots some of the plots related to the comparison of the erosion rates with tectonic indicators